A historic walk along Calle Larios at Christmas time

 The installation of the Christmas lights in Calle Larios traditionally starts at the end of October.
 That gives rise to such unusual images as tourists walking around in short sleeves or people celebrating Halloween.

-And this year we have even seen Easter processions under the Christmas lights.
-Anything is possible.
+And in the post-covid year 2022 we have even seen Easter processions under the Christmas lights – anything is possible.

 Did you know that…?